jcsastre/udacity_machine-learning_smartcab/report.md

 The code corresponding to this agent can be found on the class "QLearningAgent" at the file "agent.py".

-By default the values for constants of Q-Learning formula will be:
+The values for three important constants should be assigned:
-- Alpha = 0.5
-- Epsilon = 0.5
-- Gamma = 0.5
+- *alpha_rate (α)*: The learning rate.
+Determines to what extent the newly acquired information will override the old information.
+- *epsilon_rate (ε)*: The exploration rate.
+Determines when to explorer or when to exploit learned information.
+- *gamma rate (γ)*: The discount factor.
+Determines the importance of future rewards.

+We will execute 100 simulations with enforce_deadline to True.
+The values for the constants will be *alpha_rate (α)* = 0.9, *epsilon_rate (ε)* = 0.1 and
-Also in the end of each step, the number of Q-values will be printed by console.
+*gamma rate (γ)* = 0.5.
+Also in the end of each simulation a report with the size

-The simulation will be started with enforce_deadline to True.
  Observations:

 1. We see that normally the smartcab doesn't reach the destination.
 This is because the deadline is set to True and there too few movements available.